myiaw/clean-recycle-bin-downloads-temp-folders/README.md

 # clean-recycle-bin-downloads-temp-folders
-simple script that deletes everything in the users downloads folder.
+simple script that deletes everything in the users downloads and temp folder.
+Also cleans recycle bin.

 # Windows Automation:
 1. Open Task Scheduler